 What Did Christ Feel in the Garden of Gethsemane?

-It is difficult to comprehend the physical and emotional suffering that Jesus must have experienced when He suffered for us in the Garden of Gethsemane.
+It is difficult to comprehend what Jesus felt in the Garden of Gethsemane, the physical and emotional suffering that Jesus must have experienced when He suffered for us in the Garden of Gethsemane.
 It is also difficult to understand why Someone so good had to go through so much pain.

 The Four Gospels give us information about certain parts of Jesus’ life, yet we are often missing crucial details.
 All four accounts tell us that Jesus went and prayed for us in Gethsemane, and give hints of the toll it took on Him.
 While vague, we can piece together references and get an idea of what Jesus had to go through.

 Before beginning His prayer, Jesus is recorded in Matthew to have asked Peter, James and John to watch with Him.
 The word for “watch” in Hebrew, shomer, has the connotation of guarding and protecting.
 It is written that Jesus “began to be sorrowful and deeply distressed” (Matthew 26:37 NKJV).
 So Jesus was literally overtaken by the timing of this event.
 Jesus knew what was coming and didn’t hide His emotions.